2023.10 (October 2023)

 MQTT Broker Driver

-This month’s release also includes a new Device Gateway driver: an MQTT Broker.
-This driver complements the existing MQTT client driver, allowing the Device Gateway to run an MQTT server which can receive connections and messages from any MQTT client.
+This month's release also includes a new Edge Gateway driver: an MQTT Broker.
+This driver complements the existing MQTT client driver, allowing the Edge Gateway to run an MQTT server which can receive connections and messages from any MQTT client.
 IT administrators can then configure a device subscription for those message streams to run data flows as messages arrive, supporting real-time monitoring, control, or data acquisition from existing MQTT edge devices.

-For more information on the MQTT Broker driver, see our documentation: MQTT Broker
+For more information on the MQTT Broker driver, see our documentation: MQTT Broker.

 Console Component Improvements